Home > Guides > Best studio monitors over $1,000

 If you need 7” monitors that work in either nearfield or midfield configuration you can’t go wrong with the Trio11 Be from FOCAL.
 They’re one of the newer companies making this type of gear, but they quickly made a reputation of creating great-sounding gear.

-They provide a neutral frequency response and precise imaging that articulate detail in a way that lets you make the best mix decisions.
+They provide a neutral frequency response and precise imaging that articulate detail so you can make the best mix decisions.
 Using Class-G amplification on the mid-range woofer and sub, at 118dB SPL they can get loud

 FAQ